Group 5

 A few dental bridges exist for replacing missing teeth such as :

 • Traditional dental bridge: This is the most commonly used type of dental bridge.
-It’s formed of a dental crown adhered to both the surrounding teeth with a fake tooth or pontic in between to fill the space.
-The main benefit of this type of bridge is its strength as it can withstand more forces.
-However, it requires modification to both adjacent teeth on either side of the missing tooth so your natural tooth on each side will be shaved off.
+It consists of a dental crown attached to the two surrounding teeth with an artificial tooth or bridge in between to fill the gap.
+This type of bridge is known for its strength, as it can withstand significant forces.
+However, it requires modification of the two adjacent teeth on either side of the missing tooth.

 The Advantages of Dental Bridges

-• Restoring a natural look to your smile
+• Restoring the natural appearance of your smile.

-• Restoring the function such as speaking and eating normally
+• Restoring functions such as chewing and speaking.

 Who is a Good Candidate for a Dental Bridge?